In recovering from Superstorm Sandy, a setback for every triumph

 Even the American Red Cross, one of the country's most venerated charities, has come under criticism for what some victims found to be a disappointing performance.

-Only now, more than two weeks after the storm, do some of the worst-hit neighborhoods appear to be inching back to life after losing power, heat and hot water.
+Only now, more than two weeks after the storm, do some of the worst-hit neighbourhoods appear to be inching back to life after losing power, heat and hot water.

 On Tuesday night, Bloomberg's office announced power had been restored to all residential high rises controlled by the New York City Housing Authority, an agency that houses the city's poor.
 Still, 81 public housing buildings lacked heat as of Wednesday night, leaving 15,743 people in the cold.